Ways to Winterize Your Home

 2. Avoid Unwanted Plumbing Issues by Checking Your Plumbing System

 One thing you can guarantee during the winter — frozen pipes.
-Because of this, you will want to make sure that your plumbing system is examined by a professional technician from Harris Plumbing, Heating, Air & Propane.
+Because of this, you will want to make sure that your plumbing system is examined by a professional technician from Harris Plumbing, Heating, Air, & Electric.
 Plus, it will help prevent a minor plumbing problem from becoming a major one.